Writing Science Glossary

 Motivational Block

-A type of writer's block where the writer has the ability to write but lacks the desire or drive.
-Often caused by unclear purpose, wrong project fit, or disconnection from why the writing matters.
+A block where we can write but lack the desire or drive.
+It often comes from unclear purpose, wrong project fit, or losing touch with why the writing matters.

 P